The Cop and the Anthem: Plot summary

-"The Cop and the Anthem" has only one character who is given a name, the protagonist "Soapy."
+"The Cop and the Anthem" has only one named character, the protagonist "Soapy."
 It is made clear that Soapy is homeless, one of the underclass men and women who flocked to New York City during the earliest years of the twentieth century.

 The short story's narrative is set in an unstated day in late fall.
 Soapy faces the urgent necessity of finding some sort of shelter for the winter.
 He is psychologically experienced in thinking of Blackwell's Island, the local jail, as a de facto winter homeless shelter, and the narrative shows him developing a series of tactics intended to encourage the police to classify him as a criminal and arrest him.

 Soapy's ploys include swindling a restaurant into serving him an expensive meal, vandalizing the plate-glass window of a luxury shop, repeating his eatery exploit at a humble diner, sexually harassing a young woman, pretending to be publicly intoxicated, and stealing another man's umbrella.

 However, all of these attempts are quickly exposed as failures.
 The upper-class restaurant looks at Soapy's threadbare clothes and refuses to serve him.
 A police officer responds to the broken window but decides to pursue an innocent bystander.
-The diner refuses to have Soapy arrested, and instead has two servers throw Soapy out onto a concrete pavement.
+The diner refuses to have Soapy arrested, and instead has two servers throw Soapy out onto the concrete pavement.

 Soapy's failures to earn his desired arrest continue.
 The young woman, far from feeling harassed, proves to be more than ready for action.
 Another police officer observes Soapy impersonating a drunk and disorderly man, but assumes that the exhibitionistic conduct is that of a Yale student celebrating a victory over "Hartford College" in football.
 Finally, the victim of the umbrella theft relinquishes the item without a struggle.

 Based on these events, Soapy despairs of his goal of getting arrested and imprisoned.
 With the autumn sun gone and night having fallen, Soapy lingers by a small Christian church, considering his plight.

 As O. Henry describes events, the small church has a working organ and a practicing organist.
 As Soapy listens to the church organ play an anthem, he experiences a spiritual epiphany in which he resolves to cease to be homeless, end his life as a tramp afflicted with unemployment, and regain his self-respect.
 Soapy recalls that a successful businessman had once offered him a job.
 Lost in a reverie, Soapy decides that on the very next day he will seek out this potential mentor and apply for employment.

 As Soapy stands on the street and considers this plan for his future, however, a "cop" (policeman) taps him on the shoulder and asks him what he is doing.
 When Soapy answers "Nothing," his fate is sealed: he has been arrested for loitering.
 In the magistrate's court on the following day, he is convicted of a misdemeanor and is sentenced to three months in Blackwell's Island, the New York City jail.